Irregular Webcomic!

 then you produce what is known in mathematics terminology as a ring.
 Note that the second operation in a ring does not necessarily have to have inverse elements or be commutative.

-This is essentially a fancy way of saying "the integers, and addition, and multiplication".
+This is essentially a fancy way of saying, to give another specific example, "the integers, and addition, and multiplication".
 Again, there are other examples, but they're not important right now.

 So, if you know how to add and multiply integers, next time a mathematician asks you if you know anything about group theory and ring theory, you can say, "Why, yes!"